guiesteves/apiNodeTs/README.md

 # Example api
-exemaple for api node with typescript and eslint
+example for api node with typescript and eslint